Violence Unimagined

-Violence Unimagined is the fifteenth studio album by American death metal band Cannibal Corpse, released on April 16, 2021.
+Violence Unimagined is the fifteenth studio album by American death metal band Cannibal Corpse, first released on April 14, 2021 in Japan, then on April 16 worldwide.

 It is the band's first album in nearly four years since Red Before Black (2017), the longest gap between two records in Cannibal Corpse's career, and the first studio album to feature producer Erik Rutan on lead guitar, replacing Pat O'Brien in February 2021 after nearly two years of filling in for him on tour.

 Background

 Cannibal Corpse began writing for new material in 2019, and in 2020 the group began demos for Violence Unimagined.
 In a new interview with Wall of Sound, drummer Paul Mazurkiewicz spoke about Erik Rutan joining the band revealing: "He's a great guy, great worker, great guitar player.
 He wrote some great songs and it's been a challenge to play his stuff and fun to learn somebody else's take on what Cannibal Corpse would sound like in their eyes.
 It's been positive all round having him for sure."